Introduction

 # HQS Quantum Solver imports

-from hqs_quantum_solver.interface import scipy_operator_adapter
+from hqs_quantum_solver.util import unit_vector

 Next, we define the parameters that we will refer to in the script.